 I am so, so scared, but it helps to know that I've got the best group of family, friends and co-workers to surround me and help me win this fight.
 I've got a husband that I love and two little boys that need their mom around for a long, long time; I WILL win this battle.

-The boys know that when I had my first surgery, the doctors found some parts that weren't working.
+Update on the boys: The boys know that when I had my first surgery, the doctors found some parts that weren't working.
 Since I didn't need those parts, they took them out.
 Once they were out, they found out that those parts had cancer in them.
-They know that Jeremy, Grandma and I will be traveling to Minneapolis to talk to some doctors to see if I need to do anything else, like have another surgery or take some medicine.
-They did ask if I would lose my hair, and I told them that we don't know yet.
-It was a very short conversation - they didn't have many questions, and it really wasn't a big deal to them at all, which was a relief to me.
+They know that Jeremy, Grandma and I traveled to Minneapolis and to Rochester to talk to some doctors, and those doctors decided that I need to have another surgery to take a few more parts out.
+Those doctors also decided that I need to take a medicine that will help make sure that all of the cancer is gone.
+The medicine will make me lose my hair and feel kind of yucky.